eeintech/guide/docs/index.md

 From hobbyist to experienced product design teams, those shortcomings can be present in some degrees.
 Just spending a bit time on electrical forums unravels a world where the lack of technical knowledge is not the only the problem but rather one of the points listed above.

-In this guide, I will touch on what I believe are the best practices and manners to adopt for anybody inside or entering the world of electronics design, in order to get rid off those bad habits and improve our efficiency.
+In this guide, I will touch on what I believe are the best practices and manners to adopt for anybody inside or entering the world of electronic design, in order to get rid off those bad habits and improve our efficiency.

 ## The structure